How Long Does a King Size Mattress Last?

 3. Maintenance and Care

-• Vacuum the surface seasonally to reduce allergens
+• Vacuum the surface seasonally to reduce dust and allergens.

-• Keep your bed frame sturdy and center-supported
+• Keep your bed frame sturdy with center support for king sizes.

-Steps to extend how long does a king size mattress last through care and rotation
+Care habits that extend how long a king size mattress lasts

 Myth Buster: The 20-Year Warranty